Subspace configurations and low degree points on curves: Corollaries of Mordell--Lang

 \section{Corollaries of Mordell--Lang}

-In this section we collect some corollaries of the Mordell-Lang conjecture, now a theorem of Faltings \cite{Faltings1991}, for the structure of rational points on subvarieties of the Picard scheme of a curve over \(k\).
+In this section we collect some corollaries of the Mordell--Lang conjecture, now a theorem of Faltings \cite[Theorem 1]{Faltings1991}, for the structure of rational points on subvarieties of the Picard scheme of a curve over \(k\).